hoche/libjpiedm/README.md

 ## Known Issues

-* It can detect old-style file formats (based on the size of the $C header, not on a JPI release version), but doesn't currently parse the shorter (48-element) records.
-A fix is in the works.
+* It doesn't parse the old-style file formats.
 * The multiengine values are just guesses.